Judge bars some evidence as jury hears opening remarks in trial of Michigan school shooter's dad

 “This nightmare — these murders — were preventable by him, foreseeable by him,” Keast said.

-Defense attorney Mariell Lehman strongly suggested James Crumbley, 47, would testify in his own defense.
+Defense attorney Mariell Lehman suggested that James Crumbley, 47, might testify in his own defense or that his beliefs about the gun and Ethan will come out at the trial in other ways.

 James and Jennifer Crumbley are the first U.S. parents to be charged with having criminal responsibility for a mass school shooting committed by a child.